Duometis/overbrugging/plaatjes.md

 participant A as NCP country A (Netherlands)

 B->>A: request for PS
-A->>C: request for AZ-subset
+Note left of B: dutch patient sees HCP in country B A->>C: request for AZ-subset
-C->>A: response bundle AZ-subset (using VWI and MITZ)

-create participant XSLT
+C->>A: response bundle AZ-subset (using VWI and MITZ) Note left of A: LSP routes the request to the PS sourcesystems in NL Note left of A: and returns the data received from known sources Note left of A: to the NCP for processing create participant XSLT

     A->>XSLT: response bundle AZ-subset